DokChess/website_de/content/_index.en.md

 # Software Architecture en&nbsp;passant

-A century dream like flying: a machine that defeats humans in chess.
-Still a fascinating task for many developers today!
+A dream of a century just like flying: Creating a machine that defeats humans in chess.
+Still a fascinating task for developers today!

 ### DokChess as example for arc42